 - Direct impacts: impacts on biodiversity values and threatened species habitat that relate to clearing native vegetation and impacts on biodiversity values prescribed by the BC Regulation. - Indirect impacts: impacts that occur when the proposal affects native vegetation and threatened species habitat beyond the development footprint or within retained areas (e.g. transporting weeds or pathogens, dumping rubbish). - Prescribed impacts: means the prescribed impacts identified in clause 6.1 of the BC Regulation.
-Prescribed impacts can be direct or indirect impacts. - SAII: impacts likely to contribute significantly to the risk of a threatened species or ecological community becoming extinct in accordance with the principles set out in clause 6.7(2) of the BC Regulation.
+Prescribed impacts can be direct or indirect impacts. - Serious and irreversible impacts (SAII): impacts likely to contribute significantly to the risk of a threatened species or ecological community becoming extinct in accordance with the principles set out in clause 6.7(2) of the BC Regulation.

-Project design has sought to minimise native vegetation clearing by utilising historically cleared areas that are presently subject to cropping and considered to be Category 1 - Exempt Land with minimal ecological value, as far as practicable.
+Project design has sought to minimise native vegetation clearing by utilising historically cleared areas as far as practicable, that are presently subject to cropping and considered to be Category 1 - Exempt Land with minimal ecological value.
 Disturbance activities associated with the Project have the potential to impact on biodiversity values through the removal of vegetation and associated fauna habitat.
-The survey effort proposed provides for survey of the entire Development Corridor in order to provide for flexibility in design and refinement during the preparation of the EIS to further avoid and minimise impacts to biodiversity.
+The proposed survey effort provides for survey of the entire development corridor in order to provide for flexibility in design and refinement during the preparation of the EIS to further avoid and minimise impacts to biodiversity.

-Based on the nature of the Project and the biodiversity constraints of the Project Area, the potential impacts to biodiversity associated with the Project that will be assessed in the BDAR are outlined in Table 6.6 below.
+Based on the nature of the Project and the biodiversity constraints of the Project Area, the potential impacts to biodiversity associated with the Project that will be assessed in the BDAR are outlined in Table 6.4.